MicrosoftDocs/azure-devops-docs/docs/user-guide/sign-up-invite-teammates.md

 ---

-# Quickstart: Sign up for a free Azure DevOps Services organization
+# Quickstart: Sign up for a free Azure DevOps organization

-In this quickstart, you learn how to sign up for a free Azure DevOps Services organization with a Microsoft account and how to invite your teammates.
+In this quickstart, you learn how to sign up for a free Azure DevOps organization with a Microsoft account and how to invite your teammates.

 [!INCLUDE [acquisition-intro-devops](../_shared/acquisition-intro-devops.md)]